czim/laravel-cms-models/documentation/ModelConfiguration/Export.md

 - `csv`
     Simple comma-separated-values file export.
-    This strategy requires no special configuration to work.

 - `xml`
     Basic XML-data export.
-    This requires installation of [soapbox/laravel-formatter](https://github.com/SoapBox/laravel-formatter) to work.

 - `excel`
     Excel file export.

-    This requires installation of [maatwebsite/excel](https://github.com/Maatwebsite/Laravel-Excel) to work.
+See [the export strategy documentation](../ExportStrategyReference.md#export-strategies) for more information about export strategies and package installations required for them to work.

 ## Columns